Medically reviewed by Drugs.com. Last updated on Mar 8, 2023.

 Living-donor transplantation offers an alternative to waiting for a deceased-donor organ to become available for people in need of an organ transplant.

 For the organ recipient, the risk of transplant surgery is usually low because it is a potentially lifesaving procedure.
-But donating an organ can expose a healthy person to the risk of and recovery from unnecessary major surgery.
+But for the donor, organ donation can expose a healthy person to the risk of and recovery from unnecessary major surgery.

 Immediate, surgery-related risks of organ donation include pain, infection, hernia, bleeding, blood clots, wound complications and, in rare cases, death.

 Donating an organ may also cause mental health issues, such as symptoms of anxiety and depression.
-The donated organ may fail in the recipient and cause feelings of regret, anger or resentment in the donor.
+The donated organ may not work properly in the recipient and cause feelings of regret, anger or resentment in the donor.

 The known health risks associated with living-organ donation vary according to the type of donation.
-To minimize risks, you'll need to have extensive testing to ensure you're eligible to donate.
+To minimize risks, donors need to have extensive testing to ensure they're eligible to donate.

 Kidney donation risks

-Living-donor kidney transplant is the most widely studied type of living-organ donation with more than 50 years of follow-up information.
-Overall, studies show the life expectancy for those who have donated a kidney is the same as for similarly matched people who haven't.
+Living-donor kidney transplant is the most widely studied type of living-organ donation, with more than 50 years of follow-up information.
+Overall, studies show that the life expectancy of those who have donated a kidney is the same as that of similarly matched people who haven't.